What is Vascular Ehlers-Danlos syndrome?

 It is recommended that people with VEDS:

-• Establish a care team of doctors to make sure you get the best care.
+• Establish a care team of doctors to make sure they get the best care.
 These doctors should include:

 • A vascular medicine doctor or cardiologist